xphillyx/PostSharp.Samples/PostSharp.Samples.CustomLogging/README.md

 When you apply the `[LogMethod]` aspect to a method, the method creates a log record when:

 * the method is invoked,
-* the method returns succesfully,
+* the method returns successfully,
 * the method fails with an exception.

 Additionally, you can apply the '[LogSetValue]` to a field or property to create a log record when the field or property is set.